 The Jaina Text Pursharthasiddhiupaya (verse 111) defines Parigraha as ‘attachment caused by moha karma (activities of desire)’.

-Asteya results in Himsa to others because others’ possession is used without the consent.
+Asteya results in Himsa to others because one uses others’ possession without consent.
 It means when you break the virtue of Asteya, you break the virtue of Ahimsa also.
 But it is not necessarily the case with Aparigraha.
 Hence Asteya is more essential virtue than Aparigraha.

 The similarity between them is, in both cases, there is an intention of possessing things.
 Abstention from materialism is the common aspect of the two precepts.